Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: The Pythae library

 \paragraph{Code structure} Pythae was thought for easy model training and data generation, while striving for simplicity with a quick and user-friendly model selection and configuration.
 The backbone of the library is the module \textit{pythae.models} in which all the autoencoder models are implemented.
 Each model implementation is accompanied with a configuration \emph{dataclass} containing any hyper-parameters relative to the model and allowing easing configuration loading and saving from \emph{json} files.

 All the models are implemented using a common API allowing for a seamless integration with \emph{pythae.trainers} (for training) and \emph{pythae.samplers} (for generation) along with a simplified usage as illustrated in Fig.~\ref{fig:pythae_diagram}.
-In particular, Pythae provides pipelines allowing to train an autoencoder model or to generate new data with only a few lines of code.
+In particular, Pythae provides pipelines allowing to train an autoencoder model or to generate new data with only a few lines of code, as shown in Appendix.~\ref{appA}.

 It mainly relies on the Pytorch \citep{paszke_automatic_2017} framework and in its basic usage only essential hyper-parameter configurations and data (arrays or tensors) are needed to launch a model training or generation.
-More advanced options allowing further flexibility such as defining custom encoder and decoder neural nets are also available and can be found in the documentation and tutorials.
-Moreover, the library also integrates an easy-to-use experiments tracking tool (\textit{wandb}) \citep{wandb} allowing to monitor runs launched with Pythae and compare them through a graphic interface.
+More advanced options allowing further flexibility such as defining custom encoder and decoder neural-networks are also available and can be found in the documentation and tutorials.
 It can adapt to various types of data through the use of different already-implemented or user provided encoder and decoder neural-network architectures.
 In addition, Pythae also provides several ways to generate new data through different popular sampling methods in the \emph{pythae.samplers} module.
 We detail some aspects of the library in Appendix.~\ref{appA}.